markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ### Merge the Feature into the Development Environment

-In this final step, we will integrate the new feature into the `develop` branch.
+In this final step, we'll integrate the new feature into the `develop` branch.

-First, let's perform the Git operation to make `develop` the active branch:
+First, let's make `develop` the active branch:

 ```
 git checkout develop